Douglas Gretzler: Arrest

 On the morning of November 8, Steelman purchased a copy of the Sacramento Bee from the hotel lobby, only to observe his mug shot on the front page and to read he and Gretzler were the prime suspects in eleven homicides.
 This revelation unnerved Steelman, who decided their best option was to flee California immediately.
-Realizing returning to the Sandbergs' Datsun was too risky, Steelman decided the two should try and convince a young female acquaintance named Melinda Ann Kashula—whom he had encountered the previous afternoon at a massage parlor—to accompany the two to Florida.
+Realizing returning to the Sandbergs' Datsun was too risky, Steelman decided the two should try and convince a 19-year-old female acquaintance named Melinda Ann Kashula—whom he had encountered the previous afternoon at a massage parlor—to accompany the two to Florida.

 As the two exited the hotel, a clerk named William Reger recognized Steelman.
 Reger waited until the two had exited the lobby before discreetly informing the police of their whereabouts.
 Within minutes, numerous armed police had converged on the hotel.

 At Kashula's apartment, the young woman feigned interest in Steelman's offer before declining to drive the two to Florida.
 She then indicated she may know of alternate accommodation for the two in Davis.
 Minutes later, Steelman encouraged Gretzler to return to the Clunie Hotel via taxi to retrieve their belongings, adding his own picture had been published on the front page of the Sacramento Bee, but that the media were unaware of his own physical appearance.